message-manager-discord/bot/README.md

 -->

 If you find a bug or if you want to make a feature request<!--, either join the [discord server](https://discord.gg/xFZu29t) or --> open an issue.
-If you want to contrubite to the docs or the code of the bot feel free to open a pull request.
+If you want to contribute to the docs or the code of the bot feel free to open a pull request.

 Current version: `v1.0.0`